MyUNiDAYS/StyleGuide/SCSS/README.md

 ### SCSS Code Styles

 #### Naming Conventions
-Think of your CSS in a component based way.
+Think of your CSS in a component based way and make your classes as reusable as possible.
-For example, you should never have to create two different button styles, instead use modifiers.

 Prefix class names according to the following:<br> `.t-` typography styles<br>